 When I was 11 years old, shortly after I had joined Boy Scout Troop 116 in Elkhart, Indiana, I prepared for my first backpacking trip.
-Until this trip the only camping I had done was when the whole family and our giant canvas tent were loaded into my dad's station wagon, and we travelled to a nearby state park.
+Until this trip, the only camping I had done was when the whole family and our giant canvas tent were loaded into my dad's station wagon.
+We traveled to a nearby state park.

-As the planning and packing began I knew backpacking would be better than any previous camping trip.
+As the planning and packing for the backpacking trip began, I knew this would be better than any previous camping trip.
 I was going to carry my own gear and hike with other scouts five miles to a farm.
 I was excited.

-I borrowed from the troop a canvas rucksack and my mom helped me pack it.
-I tried to tell her what I was told I needed to bring, but she had a hard time believing I would only need a few essentials.
+I borrowed a canvas rucksack from the troop, and my mom helped me pack it.
+I tried to tell her what the scoutmaster said I needed to bring, but she had a hard time believing I would only need a few essentials.

-She called the scoutmaster to check with him, but even then when he only named a few items, she was skeptical.
-She couldn't believe scouts could manage in the wilderness with only a few items, like a sleeping bag, a cook kit and a canteen.
-Then she found a checklist in my Scout handbook, and that convinced her I wasn't taking everything I needed for a successful trip.
-With this list she collected more items for me to take.
-I don't remember all of the extra items on the list, but I definitely remember there was a plastic wash basin.
-She put that in a nice, knit bag.
-Her list was now so long the items wouldn't all fit in the rucksack.
+She called the scoutmaster to check with him.
+Even then, when he only named a few items, she was skeptical.
+She had never been backpacking, but she couldn't believe scouts could manage in the wilderness with only a sleeping bag, a cook kit, a canteen, and little else.
+Then she found a checklist in my Scout handbook, which convinced her I wasn't taking everything I needed for a successful trip.

-Of course now there was too much stuff for me to carry by myself, but that was no deterrent to my mom.
-She called the scoutmaster again, and this time he agreed to transport some of my gear in his car to the campsite.
-He took the rucksack.
-I carried on the hike the knit bag containing the plastic wash basin and several other items I didn't need.
+By now, there was too much gear for an eleven-year-old to carry.
+That was no deterrent to my mom, however.
+She called the scoutmaster again, and he agreed to transport some of my gear in his car to the campsite.
+He took the bulging rucksack.
+I carried on the hike the bag containing the plastic washbasin and other stuff I didn't need.

+Even though it's been more than 50 years since that first backpacking trip, I vividly remember that weekend.
 I remember the teasing I got for bringing all of that extra gear I didn't need.

-I remember the hay the farmer gave us to spread in our canvas tents so that we would be warmer on this early spring outing.
+I remember the hay the farmer gave us to spread in our floorless canvas tents so that we would be warmer on this early spring outing.
 The hay made my nose so stuffy I could barely breathe.

 I remember being in the woods on that farm, attempting to cook my own meals, and learning outdoor skills like setting up a tent and building a fire.

-As I said, my family did some car camping, but you could hardly call us the rugged outdoors types.
-My parents wanted my sister, brother and me to have lots of experiences, and camping allowed us to travel on a limited budget.
+Looking back, I realize that desire must have started with a sense of adventure I inherited from my parents.
+Though you could hardly call us the rugged outdoors types, my parents wanted my sister, brother, and me to have lots of experiences.
+Camping allowed us to travel on a limited budget.

-It must be in part because of a sense of adventure I learned from my parents, but I quickly grew to love the outdoors.
-I grew to appreciate the feeling of freedom, the beauty, and the serenity.
-To this day I would rather be outside than inside.
+Through these trips, I quickly grew to love the outdoors.
+I discovered I appreciated the freedom, the beauty, and the serenity it offered.
+To this day, I would rather be outside than inside.